anaseto/boohu/README.md

 Every year, your village sends someone to collect medicinal simella plants in the Underground.
 This year, the duty fell upon you, and so here you are.
-Your heart is teared between your will to be as helpful as possible to your village and your will to make it out alive.
+Your heart is torn between your will to be as helpful as possible to your village and your will to make it out alive.
 Deep in the Underground, magical stairs will lead you back to your village.
 Along the way, you will collect simellas, as well as various helpful items.
-You will also encounter monsters, which you can fight, or run away from, when you can..
+You will also encounter monsters, which you can fight, or run away from, when you can...

 ![Boohu introduction screen](https://raw.githubusercontent.com/anaseto/boohu-pages/master/intro-screen.png)